 HPHT diamond growth occurs within massive pressure cookers.
 Small diamond seeds are placed into a growth cell, and then graphite is inserted on top of the diamond seeds.
 The pressure cooker is heated to 1500 degrees C and pressurized to approximately 70,000 times the pressure at sea level.

 At this extreme temperature and pressure, the graphite in the growth cell is melted into liquid carbon and then carefully cooled into the strongest form of carbon: a diamond crystal.

 CVD diamond growth occurs within vacuum plasma reactors.
 Thin diamond plates are placed in a growth cell and hydrocarbon gas is injected into the reactor.
 High power microwaves break apart the molecules of the gas, and the carbon atoms precipitate onto the diamond plates, vertically growing the diamond atom by atom.

 There are many incorrect 'facts' promoted by the diamond industrial complex in order to create fear, uncertainty, and doubt about laboratory-grown diamonds.
-Click on each misconception to see why it is not correct.
+Below are the most common misconceptions, and here are the rest.

 Misconception #1: Lab Diamonds are Cheap to Manufacture